1. Home

 BofA Gold Price Forecast 2026

-Bank of America notably raised its gold price forecast to $5,000 per ounce for 2026, with an average expected price around $4,400 per ounce, citing strong investment demand amid geopolitical tensions, US fiscal deficits, and expectations of US Federal Reserve interest rate cuts.
+Bank of America just revised its 12-month gold price target to $6,000 per ounce, citing strong investment demand amid geopolitical tensions, US fiscal deficits, and expectations of US Federal Reserve interest rate cuts.
 While they acknowledge the possibility of short-term decrease in gold prices, they forecast that a 10-15% increase in investment demand could easily elevate prices to this level.

 Morgan Stanley has released a bullish gold outlook for 2026, as investor diversification builds.
-The bank’s forecast rests less on macro shocks and more on portfolio construction.
-They believe the rally still has room to run and sees meaningful upside risk to its end-2026 forecast of $4,900 per ounce.
+The bank forecasts a mix of geopolitical risk, sustained central-bank buying, and renewed investor inflows.
 Morgan Stanley notes that investor positioning in gold remains surprisingly light, particularly among US-based investors.
 Western gold ETF holdings are broadly in line with levels implied by interest rates alone, but do not yet reflect any significant shift toward diversification or hedging against fiscal and monetary debasement.

-JPMorgan Chase & Co has a very bullish gold forecast for 2026, seeing prices averaging around $4,753/oz with a strong possibility of hitting $5,000+ (even $5,055 by Q4), calling it their "highest conviction long" bet due to strong central bank buying, investor demand, and persistent inflation/geopolitical factors, with some projections even touching $5,200-$5,300 or higher by 2026.
+JPMorgan Chase & Co has a very bullish gold forecast for 2026, seeing prices averaging around $6,300/oz after a 15% revision upwards calling it their "highest conviction long" bet due to strong central bank buying, investor demand, and persistent inflation/geopolitical factors.
+Despite the choppiness, gold’s baseline valuation continues to rise, even if volatility returns, said the bank.

 Citigroup’s Gold Rate Prediction 2026

-Citigroup forecasts that the gold bull market to persist in the short term.
+Citigroup forecasts that the gold bull market will persist in the short term.

 Citi has shifted to a neutral-to-bearish gold outlook for the next 6–12 months.
-Their concern is not that gold prices will fall much but that it won’t go up.
-The bank predicts that gold could ease to $3,600–$3,800 by the end of 2026 in a base case.
+Their concern is not that gold prices will fall much but that they won’t go up.
+The bank’s 0–3 month target for gold was revised to $5,000 at the beginning of the year, up from $3,600-$3,800.
 However, Citi’s silver price forecast for 2026 is more optimistic.

 UBS’s Gold Rate Forecast 2026